Monash-Emerging-Tech/mbest-boring-sim/README.md

 # MBest Boring Simulator

-A virtualisation of Monash BESTs tunnel boring tool into VR.
-Primarily for showcasing purposes and display of VR and the tunnel boring tools capabilities.
+A virtualisation of Monash BEST's tunnel boring tool into VR.
+Primarily for showcasing purposes and display of VR and the tunnel boring tool's capabilities.

 [![Unity 2022.3.36f1](https://img.shields.io/badge/Unity-2022.3.36f1-blue)](https://unity.com/)